max-heller/mdbook-pandoc/README.md

   This is due to usage of pandoc's CommonMark parser, which doesn't yet support the functionality needed to wrap cell contents that is implemented in the Pandoc Markdown parser.
   See: https://github.com/jgm/commonmark-hs/issues/128

+### Comparison to alternatives

+#### Rendering to PDF

+- When `mdbook-pandoc` was initially written, existing `mdbook` LaTeX backends ([`mdbook-latex`](https://crates.io/crates/mdbook-latex), [`mdbook-tectonic`](https://crates.io/crates/mdbook-tectonic)) were not mature enough to render much besides the simplest books due to hand-rolling the markdown->LaTeX conversion step.
+  `mdbook-pandoc`, on the other hand, outsources this difficult step to pandoc, inheriting its maturity and configurability.
+- "Print to PDF"-based backends like [`mdbook-pdf`](https://crates.io/crates/mdbook-latex) are more mature, but produce less aesthetically-pleasing PDFs.
+  Additionally, `mdbook-pdf` does not support intra-document links or generating a table of contents without using a [forked version of mdbook](https://github.com/rust-lang/mdBook/pull/1738).

+#### Rendering to other formats

+- By outsourcing most of the rendering process to pandoc, `mdbook-pandoc` in theory supports many different output formats.
+  Most of these have not been tested, so feedback on how it performs on non-PDF formats is very welcome!